Spain: Sevilla Exchange

 - Advanced Spanish Studies.

-SEVILLA will send an official transcript to OHIO.
-Passed coursework taken in SEVILLA will be assessed – and credits transferred – according to Graduate College and Department of Modern Languages policies.
+US will send an official transcript to OHIO.
+Passed coursework taken in US will be assessed – and credits transferred – according to Graduate College and Department of Modern Languages policies.

 The program fee for this program includes: Student roundtrip airfare (Columbus, OH to Rome, Italy), accommodations, breakfast daily, some additional meals, Transportation/entrance fees to all program-related activities, and international medical health insurance.